Gleeber/Stock-Simulator-Web-Game/README.md

 This creates a new virtual environment located in a directory called `venv` and ensures that the virtual environment uses Python 3.6.

+If you want to delete the virtual environment for some reason, simply delete the `venv` directory, e.g. by running `rm -rf venv`.

+#### Activating the virtual environment

 Activate the virtual environment with:

 ```